videolan/x265/doc/reST/cli.rst

 	less bits.
 This tends to improve detail in the backgrounds of video with less detail in areas of high motion.
 Default enabled

+.. option:: --nr <integer>

+	Noise reduction - an adaptive deadzone applied after DCT (subtracting from DCT coefficients), before quantization.
+It does no pixel-level filtering, doesn't cross DCT block boundaries, has no overlap, The higher the strength value parameter, the more aggressively it will reduce noise.

+	Enabling noise reduction will make outputs diverge between different numbers of frame threads.
+Outputs will be deterministic but the outputs of -F2 will no longer match the outputs of -F3, etc.

+	**Values:** any value in range of 100 to 2000.
+Default disabled.

 .. option:: --pass <integer>

 	Enable multipass rate control mode.
 Input is encoded multiple times,